Newton-Okounkov polyhedra for character varieties and configuration spaces: Branching filtrations

 \subsection{Graph construction of character varieties}

 We present an alternative construction of the variety $\mathcal{X}(F_g, G)$, which motivates the graph filtrations of Proposition \ref{characterstep1}.
-We fix a trivalent graph $\Gamma$ with no leaves, and consider the forest $\hat{\Gamma}$ obtained by splitting each edge in $E(\Gamma).$ This construction has also been discovered by Florentino and Lawton, \cite{FL}.
+A variation on this construction has also been discovered by Florentino and Lawton in \cite{FL}.
+We fix a trivalent graph $\Gamma$ with no leaves, and consider the forest $\hat{\Gamma}$ obtained by splitting each edge in $E(\Gamma).$